csixteen/fraud-detection/README.md

 ## Event sourcing with Kafka

+Once the Payment Provider sends a transaction to the Score service, a few things will happen:

+1. The aggregated data for that particular Credit Card is fetched from Redis (as explained in the previous section).
+2. An event (the transaction) is recorded.
+3. The aggregated data and the transaction features are fed into the ML model to retrieve the score, which is then returned as an HTTP response.

 ![alt text](img/EventSourcing.svg "Event sourcing")

-Once a transaction is sent to the Score service, three things will happen:

-1. The aggregated data (last 100 global transactions) for that particular Credit Card will be retrieved from Redis.
-2. An event (the transaction) is recorded.
-3. The aggregated data and the transaction features are fed into the model to retrieve a score, which is immediately returned as a response to the HTTP request.

-Step number 2 is critical because it is responsible for recording that a transaction took place without affecting the latency of the overall response.
+Step number 2 is critical because it is responsible for recording that a transaction took place, without affecting the overall latency of the response.
 The best way to achieve this is in a "fire and forget" fashion.
 In short, the transaction data will be published to a particular topic in Kafka, which will then be consumed by a process that:

 1. Records the transaction to the **Main Data Store**.
-2. Updates the aggregated information in Redis (more on this later).
+2. Updates the aggregated information in Redis (and also stores that particular transaction as an individual object).

+The aggregated information for Credit Cards needs to be updated every time a transaction for that CC occurs.
+This means that the same transaction for which we want to get a score also needs to be stored.
+Instead of writing immediately to Redis and then to Kafka, we can simply write **only** to Kafka, to the regional topic (a topic that registers events that happen on that particular region).
+The consumers of that topic will then write the transaction to the Redis master as well as to the main Data Store.
+This introduces a bit of latency when registering the new transaction, but ensures that the score response is sent as quickly as possible to the Payment Provider.

 ## Keeping track of global transactions with Kafka Mirror